-There is a single very annoying thing about lots of audio software products which is due to either lack of the programmers' knowledge about the human auditory system, laziness, or even both.
-If you are a programmer who could ever be involved — even remotely — in the development of a software or hardware product involving sound, please read this text carefully, burn its core message into your memory and spread the news!
+There is a single very annoying thing about lots of audio software products, due to either lack of programmers' knowledge about the human auditory system, laziness, or both.
+Their volume controls are a pain to work with.
+If you could ever be involved — even remotely — in the development of a software or hardware product involving sound, please read this text carefully, burn its core message into your memory and spread the news!

-Because people have so little time nowadays, here is the essence of this text, compressed into a few sentences:
+For those with little time, here is the essence of this text compressed into a few sentences:

 If you want to know more, read on.
 Otherwise, read the above list again and make sure you'll never forget it.

 Most audio software nowadays has sliders or even rotating knobs to control the volume.
-The intention is to simulate the sliders of ‘classic’ audio hardware.
-Unfortunately, there is one thing about a lot of volume sliders which makes them a pain in the ass: they are LINEAR.
+The intention is to mimic controls of ‘classic’ audio hardware.
+Unfortunately, there is one thing about a lot of software sliders which makes them a pain in the ass: they are LINEAR.
 You might ask, what could possibly be wrong with a linear slider: it is zero at the one end, 100% at the other end, and neatly linear in between, isn't that just ideal?
 The answer is a big no.

-Just try this: open your favourite audio player, start playing a song, grab the volume slider, and wobble it to and fro at the ‘loud’ end of the volume range.
-Next, do the same at the ‘silent’ end of the volume range.
-Chances are that you will experience the following: almost no audible volume variations at the ‘loud’ end, and extreme volume variations at the ‘silent’ end even if you made smaller excursions with the latter.
+Give it a try: open your favourite audio player, start playing a song, grab the volume slider, and wobble it to and fro at the ‘loud’ end of the volume range.
+Next, do the same at the ‘silent’ end.
+Chances are you will experience the following: almost no audible volume variations at the ‘loud’ end, and extreme volume variations at the ‘silent’ end.
 In that case you can be pretty sure the slider is linear.

-A few popular applications that suffer from this flaw at the time of this writing, are:
+A few popular applications that I have found to suffer from this flaw, are:

 The evil has even spread to hardware.
 Velleman sells a solderable kit of a graphic equaliser, K4302.
-I don't know if this has been corrected now, but when I bought the kit around 1995 it had linear sliders while they should be logarithmic (C law if I'm correct).
+I don't know if this has been corrected now, but when I bought the kit back in 1995 it had linear sliders while they should be logarithmic (C law if I'm correct).
 Even the G3 iMac's volume control was linear, and I'm afraid that this is just one of many examples.
-The result is that the most silent volume setting is still way too loud even if the volume increments are small, and the perceived maximum volume level is already reached around the middle of the slider.
-Ultimately this leads to frustrated people cursing the damn volume control, or feeling uneasy while using your product without really knowing why.
-Luckily there are lots of products with correct volume controls, but I have the feeling that they are only a minority.

 Now what exactly is wrong with a linear volume slider?
 The answer lies within the way our ears perceive sound.
 The point is that our sensation of ‘loudness’ is LOGARITHMIC.

-This means that with silent sounds, we are much more sensitive to small variations in amplitude than with loud sounds.
-This allows us to cope with a very large dynamic range of sound amplitudes.
-It also means that with a linear volume slider we have a logarithmic sensation of volume variations, and that just doesn't feel right.
-At the right you can see a logarithmic curve.
-Two identical sections are marked on the horizontal axis (read: the volume slider).
-The vertical axis shows the perceived volume changes.
-As you can see, the corresponding section marked by the curve at the ‘silent’ end is much larger than at the ‘loud’ end.
+This means that we are much more sensitive to small variations in amplitude for silent sounds than for loud sounds.
+This allows us to cope with a very large dynamic range of amplitudes.
+It also means a linear volume slider causes a logarithmic sensation of volume variations, and that just doesn't feel right.
+The above figure shows a logarithmic curve.
+Two identical sections are marked on the horizontal axis which depicts a bad volume slider.
+The vertical axis shows perceived volume changes.
+The corresponding section marked by the curve at the ‘silent’ end is much larger than at the ‘loud’ end.

-The solution to implementing a REAL volume slider is fairly simple: instead of being linear, a volume slider should be EXPONENTIAL.
-Because log(exp(x)) = x, hence the sensation of volume variations will be linear, and that's what we want.
+The solution to implementing a real volume slider is fairly simple: instead of being linear, the slider should be EXPONENTIAL.
+Because log(exp(x)) = x, the sensation of volume variations will be linear, and that is what we want(2).

-Exponential functions however have two annoying properties.
-The first is that they only reach zero at minus infinity.
-One can't make a slider that is infinitely long (but as will be explained below, in an ideal setup there is no need to reach absolute zero).
-The second is that in the general form y = a·exp(b·x)+c, an exponential function going through two points can have various shapes.
+The second is that in its most general form y = a·exp(b·x)+c, an exponential function going through two points can have various shapes.
 Even a linear function is a limit case of such a curve.
 Luckily in the case of our volume control, we can and should limit the equation to y = a·exp(b·x) because our ears do not have an offset.
 This means that two points suffice to obtain a unique solution for the constants a and b.
 We already know one of those points, because we want the function to have a value of 1 for x = 1.
 This means that a = 1/exp(b).
 So the problem is reduced to determining the correct value of b, which controls the shape of the curve.
 Small values produce a very ‘sharp’ curve while large values produce a more linear-like curve.

 If you are still thinking linearly you might be tempted to pick (0,0) as the second point, which it is not.
 As I said above, our exponential volume control will inevitably still have a non-zero amplitude at the zero slider position.
 This is not a problem because the logarithmic response curve of our ears also hits zero below a certain non-zero input loudness, the hearing threshold.
-In fact a sound played in any normal environment will already become inaudible when its loudness is below that of the background noise, which is nearly always well above the hearing threshold.
-The major problem is that even though the hearing threshold is roughly the same across different persons, the loudness produced by any audio system for a given signal amplitude depends on a multitude of parameters.
+Moreover, in any normal environment with background noise, sounds with a loudness below the noise level will already be inaudible.
+The major problem is that even though the hearing threshold is roughly the same across different persons with normal hearing, the loudness produced by any audio system for a given signal amplitude depends on a multitude of parameters.
 To determine the correct value for b, we need more information.
-If we want to provide the user with a “fully linear volume control sensation”, we would need to know how ‘loud’ his/her audio equipment plays at its loudest setting.
-You'll immediately understand that this is not a practical question.
-There simply is no specific answer to it unless you are developing software for some very specific audio hardware.
-So we will have to make some assumptions.
-First something about how sound ‘loudness’ is measured.
+If we want to provide the user with a “fully linear volume control sensation,” we would need to know how ‘loud’ their audio equipment plays at its loudest setting.
+Obviously, this is not a practical question.
+There simply is no specific answer to it unless you are developing software for very specific audio hardware.
+We will need to make some assumptions.
+First a short digression about how sound ‘loudness’ is measured.

-Because the human auditory system has a logarithmic sensitivity curve, a special unit of ‘sound loudness’ was invented.
-The unit is the deciBel, abbreviated to dB.
-Actually the original unit is the Bel but this unit is so large that it is always used with a factor 1/10, hence deci-Bel (1 Bel = 10 dB).
-There are two kinds of dB scales, an absolute scale and a relative scale.
+Because the human auditory system has a logarithmic sensitivity curve, a special unit of ‘sound loudness’ was invented and named after Graham Bell: the ‘Bel’.
+This unit is too large to be practical however, therefore it is almost always used with a factor 0.1, yielding the decibel, denoted with the symbol dB: 1 Bel = 10 dB.
+There are two kinds of dB scales, an absolute and a relative scale.

 The absolute scale tries to give an indication of how loud a certain sound is perceived by an average human listener, aka the “sound pressure level” (SPL).
-There are some variations on this scale, but the most widely used one is the “dB(A)” scale.
-To determine the dB(A) value for a certain sound, the sound has to be filtered through a filter which corresponds to the frequency response curve of the “average human”.
+There are some variations on this scale, but the most widely used one is “dB(A)”.
+To determine the dB(A) value for a certain sound, the sound has to be filtered through a filter corresponding to the frequency response curve of an “average human”.
 Next, the 10-base logarithm of the power is taken and the result is multiplied by 10.
 I will not go into more detail on this because it is not of much use here.
-What you should know is that the most silent audible volume level (the ‘hearing threshold’) corresponds to 0dB(A).
-In practice, people will already perceive 30dB(A) as silence because that is about the background noise level in many environments.
-Being in an environment with 0dB(A) is actually a weird experience.
-The loudest volume level (the ‘pain threshold’) is about 120dB(A).
-A classical orchestra can produce about 94dB(A).
+What you should know is that the most silent audible volume level (the hearing threshold) corresponds to 0 dB(A).
+In practice, people will already perceive 30 dB(A) as silence because that is about the background noise level in many ‘silent’ environments.
+Being in an environment with 0 dB(A) is actually a weird experience.
+The loudest volume level (the ‘pain threshold’) is about 120 dB(A).
+A classical orchestra can produce about 94 dB(A).
 Note that because of the logarithm, multiplying the power of a sound by a factor of 10 means adding 10 to the dB(A) value.

 The relative scale is used for all kinds of physical quantities, and indicates the relative amplitude of a signal compared to another.
-The symbol is simply “dB”.
-The calculation of the dB value depends on whether you are working with amplitude values or power values.
-For power values, the formula is 10·log10(x), with x the relative power.
-For amplitude values, the formula is 20·log10(x).
-The reason is that power ∝ amplitude2, and the square (second power) becomes a factor two after taking the logarithm.
+The symbol is simply ‘dB’.
+The calculation of the dB value depends on whether one is working with amplitudes or power values.
+For a ratio p between two power values, the formula is 10·log10(p).
+For the ratio a between two amplitudes, the formula is 20·log10(a).
+The reason is that power ∝ amplitude2, and the square (second power) becomes a factor 2 after taking the logarithm.

-Theoretically, the absolute and relatieve scales cannot be readily interchanged.
-When taking a sound of 90dB(A) and attenuating it to −20dB, there is no guarantee at all that it will be perceived exactly as 70dB(A).
+Theoretically, the absolute and relative scales cannot be readily interchanged.
+When taking a sound of 90 dB(A) and attenuating it to −20 dB, there is no guarantee at all that it will be perceived exactly as 70 dB(A).
 But in practice it will be an OK approximation, therefore in this text I consider the scales as compatible.

 if(x == 0) ampl = 0;” to the slider code.
 For a smoother transition to zero, something like this could be used: “